dereuromark/cakephp-transifex/README.md

 	cake Transifex.Transifex pull -l {language} -r {resource}

-Tip: If you want to dry-run it first, use `-d -v`.
-This will not modify your locale files but simulate the import.

 The PO files will be stored in `APP/Locale/{locale}/LC_MESSAGES/{resource}.po`.
 Using subversion or git is highly reocmmended to quickly overview and confirm the changes made.

 ### Advanced usage

+You can only pull reviewed translations using `--reviewed-only`:

+	cake Transifex.Transifex pull --reviewed-only

 To pull locales for a plugin you need to set `--plugin` or `-p`:

 	cake Transifex.Transifex pull -p Tools

+They will then be stored in the Plugin Locale folder.

 If you happen to have one primary project and several other (plugin/cakecore) projects, you can overwrite the config project setting using `--project` or `-o`:

 	cake Transifex.Transifex pull -o cakephp

+Tip: If you want to dry-run it first, use `-d -v`.
+This will not modify your locale files but simulate the import.

 ## Disclaimer
 License: MIT